Where does your mind go when you think of the word “fence?”

-Unless you’re my friend Fleur (she’s a fan of the romantic sports), you probably lean towards the world of “things that stick in the ground and enclose other things” and you would be correct, as fences do just that; they enclose, divide, and protect areas and organisms for a variety of purposes.
+Unless you’re my friend Fleur, who’s a fan of the romantic sports, you probably lean towards the mental model of “things that stick in the ground and enclose other things” and you would be correct, as fences do just that—they enclose, divide, and/or protect areas for a variety of purposes.

 - Does the top/down navigation live in a consistent pane in the interface?